GSA/search.digitalgov.gov/_posts/2015-11-02-monthly-reports.md

 ## Impressions and Clicks by Module

 Detailed data for the total number of impressions and clicks and your clickthru rate (CTR) are presented for each "module" on the search results page.
-We also provide the average CTR across all DigitalGov Search customers so you can see how your rate compares to the average rate.
+We also provide the average CTR across all Search.gov customers so you can see how your rate compares to the average rate.
 The data in the table is sorted in descending order from the most to least number of clicks.

 Use this report to inform which [modules you opt to display](/manual/display-overview.html).